 What are the benefits?

 CT Coronary Angiography is a low risk test for looking at your coronary arteries (eg compared with standard coronary angiography, which involves tubes being inserted into your arteries).
-If the chance of you having coronary disease is low then it usually gives very clear pictures of your heart and when they are clear, this is a very reassuring result.
-If the scan does suggest you have coronary disease, you may need to have more tests to assess if the disease is significant enough to account for any symptoms you may have.
+If the CT shows no evidence of coronary disease, this is a very reassuring result.
+If the scan does suggest you have coronary disease, you will need to start medication to reduce your chance of heart attacks and strokes.
+You may also need to have more tests to clarify how bad the disease is and this will be discussed with you at the follow up appointment.